gamesbook/protograf/docs/source/customised_shapes.rst

       - *height* and *width* - set the basic configuration
       - *x* - sets the position of the left edge
-      - *fill* - set to the color ``lightsteelblue`` so the interior color differs from the default white that would be used elsewhere
+      - *fill* - set to the color ``lightsteelblue``
-      - *notch* - sets the size of notch, in terms of distance from the corner
+      - *notch* - size of notch, in terms of distance from the corner

       Each *notch_style* results in a slightly different effect:

+      - *snip* - is a small triangle "cut out"; this is the default style
+      - *step* - is sillohette of a step "cut out"
+      - *fold* - makes it appear there is a crease across the corner
       - *flap* - makes it appear that the corner has a small, liftable flap
-      - *fold* - makes it appear there is a crease across the corner
-      - *step* - is sillohette of a step "cut out"
-      - *snip* - is a small triangle "cut out"; this is the default style

 ===== ======